thespinmaster/venus-os/addons/opkg-manager/docs/installer-integration-patterns.md

 - Apply/remove those hook blocks with `file-patcher apply` and `file-patcher revert` so the operation is symmetric.
 - Model integration through settings/metadata and helper scripts that can be re-applied safely.
 - Keep ownership clear: install creates package-owned artifacts, uninstall removes only those artifacts.
-- Design for idempotency: running install/remove multiple times should converge to the same result.
+- Design for idempotency: running install/remove multiple times, in different orders, should converge to the same result.

 ## Practical rule of thumb